Isaak Mazepa: In exile

 From 1920 Mazepa lived in exile in Lviv, where he edited the USDRP newspaper The Free Ukraine and the magazine Socialist Thought.

 In 1923, he moved to Czechoslovakia.
 From 1927 he was an associate professor at the Ukrainian Academy of Economics in Podebrady and worked at the Ukrainian Institute of Sociology.
 During the interwar period he was one of the leading figures of the USDRP Foreign Delegation.
-He defended Ukrainian interests at many social democratic conferences, was a member of the Executive Committee of the Labour and Socialist Internationals.
+He defended Ukrainian interests at many social democratic conferences, was a member of the executive committee of the Labour and Socialist Internationals.

-As Soviet collectivisation efforts ramped up in the early 1930s, he encouraged landowning Ukrainian peasants to work against regional authorities in bids to keep their land.
-As a result, hoarding and burning of crops increased, and local farm managers were increasingly being targeted in assassinations.
-These widespread killings led to a shortage of experienced agricultural leaders, which caused many farms to see significant decreases in efficiency and crop yield.
-In 1934 and in the aftermath of the 1930-1933 Soviet Famine, he published an article that boasted the success of the efforts against Stalin's bid to eliminate the landowning class.

 After the wife's death, Mazepa decided to move to Austria and Germany.
 From October 1946 he was a professor at the Ukrainian Technical and Economic Institute in Munich.
 In 1948, he was one of the co-organizers of the Ukrainian National Council in exile and was elected the first chairman of the Executive Body of the UN Council (until January 1952).
 In 1950 Mazepa became the founder of the Ukrainian Socialist Party.

-Mazepa is the author of controversial and disputed works/articles like Bolshevism and the Occupation of Ukraine (1922), The Foundations of Our Revival (1946).
+Mazepa is the author of works/articles like Bolshevism and the Occupation of Ukraine (1922), The Foundations of Our Revival (1946).

 Isaak Mazepa died on 18 March 1952 in Augsburg, Germany.

 Personal life

-Being a student of St. Petersburg University Mazepa was acquainted with a student of the Medical Women’s Institute Natalia Singalevich, also a member of the USDRP.
+Being a student of St. Petersburg University Mazepa was acquainted with a student of the Medical Women's Institute Natalia Singalevich, also a member of the USDRP.
 Soon they got married, and in 1910 their daughter Halyna Mazepa was born.
 She became an artist.
-In 1945 Mazepa’s wife Natalia Singalevich and two of their grandchildren tragically died during a raid on Prague by American aircraft.
+In 1945 Mazepa's wife Natalia Singalevich and two of their grandchildren tragically died during a raid on Prague by American aircraft.